 The United States has one of the largest Canadian expatriate communities in the world.
 Many families have lived outside Canada for generations.
 Bill C-3 acknowledges that reality.
 It reflects how global mobility has changed family life, careers, and citizenship patterns.
 For many families, this update brings clarity where there was once confusion.

-For some families going forward, a Canadian parent born outside Canada must show about three years of physical presence in Canada before passing citizenship to a child born abroad.
+For children born or adopted outside Canada after December 15, 2025, a Canadian parent who was also born abroad must show about three years of physical presence in Canada before passing on citizenship.

-No. Most people must first apply for proof of citizenship, then apply for a Canadian passport.
+No. First, you must obtain proof of citizenship.
+Once that is approved, you can then apply for a Canadian passport.